ivmai/bdwgc/README.md

 by Scott Schwartz.)

-Note that the debugging facilities described in the next section can sometimes be slightly LESS effective in leak finding mode, since in the latter `GC_debug_free` actually results in reuse of the object.
+Note that the debugging facilities described in the next section can sometimes be slightly *less* effective in the leak finding mode, because `GC_debug_free` actually results in reuse of the object.
 (Otherwise the object is simply marked invalid.)
 Also, note that most GC tests are not designed to run meaningfully in `FIND_LEAK` mode.